Can the Canada Revenue Agency do that? Understanding your rights as a business owner | CFIB

-The Canada Revenue Agency (CRA) believes that you are more likely to comply with the law if you have the information and services you need to meet your obligations.
+The CRA believes that you are more likely to comply with the law if you have the information and services you need to meet your obligations.
 The Taxpayer Bill of Rights is there to ensure you receive all of your entitlements and that you understand your rights.

 So what are these rights?